Why study this course?

 - perpetrators of sexual exploitation

-By the end of the course, you'll be able to understand and critically evaluate perspectives on sexual exploitation and the sex industry, including to what extent global research evidence supports them, as well as define, identify and explain various forms of sexual exploitation of children and young people.
+By the end of the course you'll understand and be able to critically evaluate perspectives on sexual exploitation and the sex industry, including to what extent global research evidence supports them.
+You'll also be able to define, identify and explain various forms of sexual exploitation of children and young people.

 This course is accredited at an MA level as part of the Woman and Child Abuse MA.
 If you're taking this course as a short course, assessment is not compulsory.

-To gain the 20 credits for the course, the assessment consists of an annotated bibliography, an individual presentation based on the bibliography and an essay.
+To gain the 20 credits for the course, the assessment consists of two items - an annotated bibliography and an essay.
 Full guidance and support sessions are built into teaching time.

 The teaching methods will include group work, lectures, guest lectures, workshops and audio-visual material.
 Case study material will be supplied as well as recommended reading to support each session.